jenny5-robot/Scufy/README.md

 Lx# -- Locks motor x.

-Sx y# -- Sets speed of motor x to y.
+Sx y z# -- Sets speed of motor x to y and the acceleration to z.

-Ax y# -- Sets acceleration of motor x to y.
+Ax n Uy Pz# -- Appends n sensors to motor x (like Ultrasound y and Potentiometer z).

 Ux# -- Gets the distance from an ultrasound sensor.